Aria710/Sortify/README.md

 # Why fork it?
 This is just Sortify but without the ability to print out annoying logs every time it sorts your files, and it sorts everything inside Download/Sortify/ instead of 0/Sortify/
-Please use the original Module by [xCaptaiN09](https://github.com/xCaptaiN09) if you don't care for either of these changes, I will also keep this updated with the original as long as its doesn't have these as options by default
+Please use the original module if you don't care for either of these changes, I will also keep this updated with the original as long as its doesn't have these as options by default

 #

 <p align="center">
   <img src="banner.png" alt="Sortify Banner" width="100%" />
 </p>